Procerus/circle_class/README.md

 # circle_class
-Simple circle object with radius, diameter and area attributes, can change radius and diameter to change structure of circle
+# Function
+A Circle object that allows the user to change the diameter and radius and have all attributes change automatically.
+It is designed to raise an error if the area is changed manually to maintain rational radius and diameter values.